To opt out of IAFF Local 1590 dues:

 - Provide a copy to your local union.

-Wilmington Firefighters Association, Local 1590 is the designated union representing Wilmington Fire Department employees in the City of Wilmington, Delaware.
+Wilmington Firefighters Association, Local 1590 is the designated union representing hundreds of Wilmington Fire Department employees in the City of Wilmington, Delaware.
 Wilmington Fire Fighters Association is an affiliate of International Association of Fire Fighters (IAFF).

 For years, public employees in Delaware have been forced to pay union dues or fees as a condition of employment, allowing unions like IAFF Local 1590 to take their members for granted.
 However, because of the U.S. Supreme Court’s recent decision in Janus v.
 AFSCME (2018), public employees can no longer be required to financially support a labor union against their will.